 Each year, Veterans Day allows us to celebrate living veterans and pay respect to those who have died.
 Whether they saw intense combat or helped protect America from behind the scenes, all veterans deserve our praise.
 Some veterans are still fighting battles from their service today, including psychological conditions, disabilities, and diseases like mesothelioma.
 Learn how you can support veterans this year.

-Veterans Day 2019 honors the brave men and women who put themselves at risk to serve their country.
-With it, comes another opportunity for us to show our appreciation for those who served.
+Veterans Day 2020 is celebrated on November 11 and honors the brave men and women who put themselves at risk to serve their country.
+With it comes another opportunity for us to show our appreciation for those who served.

 A veteran’s memories of their service may be joyful, bittersweet, or even negative.
 For example, some must deal with health problems that stem from their service, such as post-traumatic stress disorder (PTSD), physical disabilities, or mesothelioma, a deadly cancer caused by asbestos exposure.

 No matter a veteran’s circumstances, you and your family can show your support this year.
-From meeting up with a living veteran to honoring one who has died, there is no shortage of ways to celebrate Veterans Day 2019.
+From calling a living veteran to honoring one who has died, there is no shortage of ways to celebrate Veterans Day 2020.

 Veterans and Mesothelioma